percona/k8spxc-docs/docs/scaling.md

 Scaling the storage without Volume Expansion is also possible.
 We will need to delete Pods one by one and their persistent volumes to resync the data to the new volumes.
-This can also be used to shring the storage.
+This can also be used to shrink the storage.

 1. Edit the Custom Resource with the new storage size as follows: